 For Couples

-Omirikon Hotel – Boutique property less than 100m from the beach with garden views and watersports nearby.
+Omirikon Hotel – boutique property less than 100m from the beach with garden views and watersports nearby.
 Perfect for couples wanting peace and quiet.

 For Families